UNITED STATES

 SURGEPAYS, INC. AND SUBSIDIARIES

-The Company’s financial instruments, including cash, accounts receivable, accounts payable and accrued expenses, and accounts payable and accrued expenses – related party, are carried at historical cost.
-At September 30, 2023 and December 31, 2022, respectively, the carrying amounts of these instruments approximated their fair values because of the short-term nature of these instruments.
+The Company’s financial instruments, including cash, accounts receivable, note receivable, accounts payable and accrued expenses, and accounts payable and accrued expenses – related party, are carried at historical cost.
+At June 30, 2024 and December 31, 2023, respectively, the carrying amounts of these instruments approximated their fair values because of the short-term nature of these instruments.

 ASC 825-10 “Financial Instruments” allows entities to voluntarily choose to measure certain financial assets and liabilities at fair value (“fair value option”).
 The fair value option may be elected on an instrument-by-instrument basis and is irrevocable unless a new election date occurs.
 If the fair value option is elected for an instrument, unrealized gains and losses for that instrument should be reported in earnings at each subsequent reporting date.
 The Company did not elect to apply the fair value option to any outstanding financial instruments.